-Results from the SPC programmes have shown that the skipjack resources of the region are immense.
-The standing stock has been estimated at approximately 3,000,000 tonnes, with a high natural turnover of about 17 per cent per month, indicating that total catches from the region could be increased at least several times above existing levels.
+Results from the SPC programmes have shown that the skipjack resources of the region are immense, standing stock of approximately 3,000,000 tonnes, and have a high natural turnover, indicating that total catches from the region could be increased at least several times above existing levels.
 Commission scientists have, however, emphasised that the resource is not infinite and the various fisheries exploiting skipjack do interact.
-It has been stressed that maximum harvests can only be taken if fishing effort is wisely distributed across the region.
+It has been stressed that maximum harvests can only be taken if fishing effort is wisely distributed across the region. of the resource.
 Furthermore, interaction between fisheries will increase as fishing effort increases and fishing areas expand, necessitating careful evaluation of optimum fishing levels which are unlikely to correspond to those which would produce maximum total catches.